At IBM we value your privacy and are committed to protecting and processing your personal information responsibly.

 We may share your personal information internally and externally with suppliers, advisors, or Business Partners for IBM’s legitimate business purposes, and only on a need-to-know basis.
 This section describes how we share information and how we facilitate that sharing.

-When sharing personal information, we implement appropriate checks and controls to confirm that the information can be shared.
+When sharing personal information, we implement appropriate checks and controls to confirm that the information can be shared in accordance with the applicable law.

 If we decide to sell, buy, merge, or otherwise reorganize businesses in some countries, such a transaction may involve disclosing some personal information to prospective or actual business purchasers, or the collection of personal information from those selling such businesses.